waltont8/AdventOfCode2021/README.md

 ## Day 11: Dumbo Octopus
 Quite straightforward, wasted quite a lot of time on a ridiculous bug.
 Again, I threaded data through a complicated structure by hand rather than keeping it in a monad which I think is the solution I would try with more time.
 Clearly the thing to practice for next year is passing state around quickly the right way.

+## Day 12: Passage Pathing
+Took quite a while to do this one, got lost in part 1 tracking which nodes had been visited and initially only let a node be visited once in *any* walk but obviously it's only once per individual walk.
+Second part was quite straightforward after that although I stopped to tidy up the mess before doing it.
+For part 2 I generated all possible graphs where a single lower case node can be visited twice, walked them all and merged the result.
+Slow, but very easy to think about when you're trying to hurry up.